neel04/my-website/content/projects/ASURA/index.md

 We see that as a very promising direction and would hope that labs might be interested in scaling up an architecture of this flavour.

-- **More Recurrence**: Recurrence is a great prior.
+**More Recurrence**: Recurrence is a great prior.
 It forces representations and circuits to be modular, and increases parameter efficiency.
 However, RNNs are recurrent on the timestep axis - and UTs are recurrent depth-wise.
 Some works have already unified this idea (somewhat) but we can extend it to more axes and perhaps unlock some other capabilities/efficiency gains.

 # Appendix

 Here we briefly describe the methodology we used to perform the experiments:

-Most of our time/compute was spent on hyperparameter tuning to compare various methods and evaluate their performance gain w.r.t. the baseline.
+Most of our time/compute was spent on hyperparameter tuning to compare various methods and evaluate their performance gain *w.r.t*. the baseline.

 We've tried our best to ensure that the runs are bug-free, and the results are as reproducible as possible.
 This has been much easier thanks to `JAX`'s explicit control over randomness and TPUs' static architecture.